mishamyrt/arrrgs/README.md

     run()
 ```

-AArgs will process the command and show the user the result.
+Arrrgs will process the command and show the user the result.
 The help message will be generated from the function documentation.

 ```sh
 python examples/basic.py hello --help